apervmm/llm-use-automation/REPORT.md

 ### Taking control
 Discovery and replay always run in a visible browser window.
 When an escalation is raised:
 1. The browser window is brought to the front.
-It is the same session, with the same login, cookies, and page, so the operator continues exactly where automation stopped.
+It is the same session, with the same login, cookies, and page, so the operator sees exactly where automation stopped.
 2. `HandoffState.automation_in_control` is set to False, recording that the human is in control.
-3. Automation blocks on the operator prompt.
-Because execution is synchronous (Section 1), no automated action can happen while the human is working in the browser.
+3. Automation waits at the operator prompt, so no automated action happens while the operator has the browser.

 ### Handing control back
 The operator types `resume` or `abort`, and can add a note describing what they did.